Home Articles 3D Printing Top 10 Inspirational 3D-Printed Clothes for 2025

 Rose Petal Gown by Zac Posen

-Zac Posen earned his spot in the Met Gala Fashion Legacy back in 2019 with his iconic 3D-printed creations.
+Zac Posen earned his spot in the Met Gala Fashion Legacy back in 2019 with his iconic 3D-printed clothes.
 The Rose Petal Dress stands out with its bold colors and marvelous form.
 Using electronic beam melting (EBM), the dress’s frame was printed in titanium onto which 37 petals were layered.
 These petals were printed in a plastic polymer using an SLA 3D printer and then sprayed with a color-shifting paint finish to give a clear gloss shine.

-It was a fruitful collaboration between Posen, Protolabs, and GE Additive that culminated in a 1,100-hour-long printing process and 30-pound dress.
+It was a fruitful collaboration between Posen, Protolabs, and GE Additive that culminated in a 1,100-hour-long printing process and a 30-pound dress.
 British model Jourdan Dunn carried the dress effortlessly on the Met Gala carpet.

 Glass Dress by Zac Posen

-Another iconic 3D printed design belongs to Zac Posen’s 2019 Met Gala carpet.
+Another iconic 3D-printed design belongs to Zac Posen’s 2019 Met Gala carpet.
 Nina Dobrev wore a glass-like translucent garment that fit her like a glove.
 It was created using a clear, durable plastic known as Somos Watershed XC 11122 and utilized the use of advanced SLA (stereolithography) technology.
 It is a method that uses a UV laser to cure liquid resin into solid layers.
 The entire process took over 200 hours of printing and post-processing, and the end result was a futuristic piece that blended high fashion with high tech.

 Dragonfly Wing Bodysuit by Asher Levine